Anonymous Category Analysis

 Week 1

-Group buyer questions by job-to-be-done: intake, prior authorization, documentation, routing, patient access, and specialty-specific operations.
+Buyer prompts were grouped by referral intake, prior auth, documentation, routing, and specialty-specific operations.

 Weeks 2-3